kjosib/kjosib.github.io/code_test.md

 Please also know there are whole books, and good ones, on this subject.
 Maybe these words will tempt you to find and read one.

+I'm assuming you're on-board with the general ideas of test automation.

+## Tests Are Not Documentation.

+Documentation needs to say what is, what was, and what shall come to be.
+Tests deal only in the present.
+At best, a test specifies how things were expected to be at the moment when it was created.
+But plans and specifications have their own lifecycle, independent of the code and its tests.
+So too with documentation.

+It's fine to have a documentation format from which test cases may be extracted.
+Indeed, this is an excellent idea, especially for API usage examples.
+But too many unwholesome forces apply to the production of tests generally, and especially in the *enterprise environment* where different people have different agendas.

+## Tests Are Not Requirements.

+That's not to say you can't encode a requirement into a test.
+This too is an excellent idea *where it makes sense*.
+It just has a limited domain of applicability.

+* By the way, special tools and languages exist just for this purpose.
+  They are typically founded on a *given / when / then* semantic framework, with enough syntactic sugar as to be readable (though not necessarily writable) by non-technical people.

+It's to say that the Platonic essence of a *requirement* is categorically different from that of a *test*.
+* They change for different reasons, and they carry different amounts of weight in a conflict.
+* Requirements give *direction*.
+Tests give *assurance*.
+* If a current requirement and a current test disagree, *the requirement wins* and the test has to change.

 ## Testing for Reliability